SlutWalk: Singapore

 Previous to the first Slutwalk, a public exchange between the organisers and the local authorities took place, regarding the particularly strict laws on streets demonstrations.
-Organizers stated there was no need for a permission to hold the protest, while the police sustained the global nature of the movement and expected presence of foreigners made it necessary.
+Organizers stated there was no need for a permission to hold the protest, while the police sustained that the global nature of the movement and expected presence of foreigners made it necessary.
 Finally, on November 30, a permit was approved for the Slutwalk to take place at a free-speech park called Speakers' Corner.
 Social critic and gay rights activist Alex Au commented on the issue: "maybe our senior civil servants can't get past the word 'slut' and have begun to hyperventilate".
 The Slutwalk finally took place on December 3, 2011.
-None of the mostly female crowd attended in revealing clothing, though some did wear skirts above the knee.Others wore T-shirts protesting against blaming rape victims on the grounds of their outfits or because they had been drunk or flirting.
+Others wore T-shirts protesting against blaming rape victims on the grounds of their outfits or because they had been drunk or flirting.
 A new Slutwalk was held in Singapore on December 15, 2012.